JMDKC/artangled-hugo/content/posts/2025-05-18-paladino-massimo.md

   - London
 ---

 “My culture has always been rooted in a certain Mediterranean spirit, but also in darkness, in folk legends,” says Mimmo Paladino.
-The Italian artist has [imaginatively responded](https://massimodecarlo.com/exhibitions/mimmo-paladino-3) to the rather chintzy upstairs space of Massimo de Carlo in London, with some rather sinister installations using bronze, wood and gold.
+Accordingly, the Italian artist has [imaginatively responded](https://massimodecarlo.com/exhibitions/mimmo-paladino-3) to the rather chintzy upstairs space of Massimo de Carlo in London, with some sinister installations using bronze, wood and gold.

-The standout is the untitled work pictured below: a mysterious figer, head turned away from us, has a gold-leafed branch stuck violently out of the board it’s painted on.
-The backing is gold leaf too: international gothic style, but portraying something more primitive and primal.
+The standout is the untitled work pictured below: a mysterious figure, head turned away from us, has a gold-leafed branch stuck violently out of the board it’s painted on.
+The backing is gold leaf too, like an international gothic saint portrait.
+Except it portrays something more primitive and primal.
 The painting is surrounded by 90 gold leaf squares in perfect grid formation: Massimo de Carlo’s notes reveal this is a tribute to the Renaissance geometry of figures like Piero della Francesca.
 But the effect is truly pagan: it’s like an altarpiece, a backing for god knows what kind of sacrificial rituals.

 ![Mimmo Paladino 'Senza Titolo' (2025)](/paladino-massimo-1.jpg)